apple/swift-metrics/Sources/CoreMetrics/Docs.docc/index.md

 > Tip: Refer to the project's [README](https://github.com/apple/swift-metrics) for an up-to-date list of backend implementations.

-### Swift Metrics Extras

-You may also be interested in some "extra" modules which are collected in the [Swift Metrics Extras](https://github.com/apple/swift-metrics-extras) repository.
-It provides additional helpers for recording, aggregating, and exporting metrics, including gathering common system metrics.

 ### API Architecture

 For the Swift on Server ecosystem, it's crucial to have a metrics API that can be adopted by anybody so a multitude of libraries from different parties can provide metrics information.
 More concretely, all the metrics events from all libraries should end up in the same place: one of the backends mentioned above or wherever the application owner chooses.